Why You Should Choose Multi-Factor Authentication Implementation23rd December 2019

 The Solution - a modern licensing solution

-For each of these questions, 10Duke Entitlements offers a simple, scalable and proven solution.
-Deployed by leading software and media companies around the world, it offers a flexible and cost-effective alternative to FlexNet Publisher.
+For each of these questions, 10Duke Enterprise offers a simple, scalable and proven solution.
+Deployed by leading software and technology companies around the world, it offers a flexible and cost-effective alternative to FlexNet Publisher.

-The table below summarises how 10Duke Entitlements compares to Flexnet Licensing.
+The table below summarises how 10Duke Enterprise compares to FlexNet Licensing.